RPA vs API Automation Integration: Which is Right for 2024?

 - Data Analytics Integration: Integrating various data sources with a data analytics platform to gain insights from aggregated data.

-- Cloud Application Integration: Integrating different cloud-based applications to create seamless workflows and automate data sharing.
+- Cloud Application Integration: Integrating different cloud-based applications to create workflows and automate data sharing.

 API Management Platforms